-Through these supporting platforms, the health plan works to keep providers engaged in the delivery of value-based care by promoting wellness and incentivizing the prudent maintenance of chronic conditions.
+Through these supporting platforms, the health plan works to keep providers engaged in the delivery of value-based care by promoting wellness and the prudent maintenance of chronic conditions.
 This engagement helps providers identify performance insights as well as identify opportunities for improvement.
 Practitioners who meet or exceed established performance goals and who demonstrate continued excellence or significant improvement over time may be recognized by Magnolia Health in publications such as newsletters, bulletins, press releases, and recognition in the provider directories.

-Interventions are discussed with the practitioner to address practitioners' performance that is out of range (outliers) from their peers, and such interventions may include, but are not limited to, provider education, sharing of best practices and/or documentation tools, assistance with barrier analysis, development of corrective action plans, ongoing medical record reviews, and potential termination of network status when recommended improvements are not implemented.
-Providers identified as significantly outside the norm are re-measured at six (6) month intervals.
+Interventions are discussed with the practitioner whose performance is out of range (outliers) from his/her peers.
+Interventions may include, but are not limited to, provider education, sharing of best practices and/or documentation tools, assistance with barrier analysis, development of corrective action plans, ongoing medical record reviews, and potential termination of network status.
+For providers identified as significantly outside the norm, re-measurement at six (6) month intervals may be required.